THE DOORS' "RIDERS ON THE STORM”: HOW THE RAIN EFFECT IS USED

 what is later developed in the lyrics: a journey with an unknown destination.

-This fairly common practice is also used by The Doors
+This quite common practice is also used by The Doors

-in one of the last songs they recorded with the original lineup: "Riders
+in one of their last songs recorded with the original lineup: "Riders

-On The Storm," included on "L.A.
-Woman," the band's last LP with
+On The Storm", which is included on "L.A.
+Woman," the band's final LP with

 In this famous song, the chosen sound is that of rain during a